Contributor to free software and libre knowledge

 I am a philosopher.
 My website is a de facto resource for self-learning.
 I contribute to GNU Emacs and free software in a number of ways, while I also write or talk about non-software-related issues.
 Below is an overview for those who are not familiar with my work.

 I develop and maintain a growing number of packages for Emacs.
 You can find the full list here: https://protesilaos.com/emacs/.
 Among them is the

-modus-vivendi themes) which is built into Emacs version 28 or higher.
+modus-vivendi themes) which is built into Emacs version 28 or higher, and the increasingly popular

 Every package comes with comprehensive documentation and sample code on how to use it and/or configure it further.
 The change logs I publish also cover all the relevant information.

 On 2022-03-19 the Free Software Foundation awarded me the 2021 Award for Outstanding New Free Software Contributor.
 I have since received the physical item.
 Pictures and video update: https://protesilaos.com/codelog/2022-09-01-emacs-fsf-award/.